Credit Supreme - Credit Repair Miami - Fix Credit Fast Miami FL logo

 Credit Supreme operates on a month-to-month subscription model with three individual plans — Standard at $49.99 per month, Premier at $99.99, and Elite at $119.99 — plus couples plans priced lower per person.
 A one-time setup fee applies to each tier.
 After enrollment, dispute letters are filed within 24 hours, targeting all major negative item types through 30-day cycles: late payments, collections, charge-offs, medical debt, bankruptcies, repossessions, student loans, hard inquiries, child support, and public records.
 Each client is assigned a dedicated credit coach and gains access to a 24/7 online portal for tracking progress, communicating with the team, and uploading supporting documents.

 Customer reviews are broadly positive, with recurring praise for fast dispute filing, responsive coaches, and credit score improvements within two to four months.
-The primary concern is that the 90-day refund guarantee has documented friction in practice — BBB complaints describe difficulty obtaining promised refunds, and at least one customer was referred to a collections agency after disputing charges.
+The primary concern is that the 90-day refund listed refund term has documented friction in practice — BBB complaints describe difficulty obtaining promised refunds, and at least one customer was referred to a collections agency after disputing charges.
 The company holds an A+ BBB rating but is not BBB accredited.
 The pricing tier structure is also opaque: all plans cover identical dispute categories with no clear public explanation of what distinguishes Standard from Elite.
 Prospective clients should ask the company directly what additional value higher-cost tiers provide before committing to a more expensive plan.

 In the broader ecosystem of credit repair services, consumers have multiple paths to improving their credit.
 Professional credit repair companies can dispute inaccurate items with all three bureaus, while credit monitoring services provide ongoing alerts about changes to your reports.
 For those building credit from scratch, secured credit cards and credit builder loans offer structured approaches.
 Consumers dealing with overwhelming debt may benefit from debt consolidation loans to simplify payments, or credit counseling through nonprofit agencies for personalized budgeting guidance.
 Consumers who successfully repair their credit often find better rates on installment loans, secured credit cards, and other financial products.